Spanish grammar: Adverbs

 As in English, some adverbs are identical to their adjectival counterparts.
 Thus words such as temprano ("early"), lento ("slow"), and hondo ("deep") can also mean "early" (as in English, as in "He arrived early") "slowly", and "deeply", respectively.
+However, adverbs are invariable, meaning they are not amended for number or gender the way most adjectives are.

 In series of consecutive adverbs that would each end in -mente on their own, the -mente is dropped from all but the final adverb, and the others are left as if they were adjectives in the feminine singular.
 Thus: